Nashville Basement Waterproofing

 Our external drainage systems consist of installing a waterproofing membrane that combines the durability of asphalt with the elasticity of rubber to provide a long-lasting barrier against water leaks.
 It is applied by using a roller or spray to a foundation to stop water from entering.

 The dimple drainage board is a drainage application prefabricated that consists of a solid, formed, three-dimensional core covered with a geotextile filter fabric bonded to the dimple side of the core.

 Next, we install a 4″ perforated drain pipe beneath the foundation.
 This effectively drains water away from the foundation.
 The drain pipe has a superior crush resistance and exceptional water volume capacity, all while conforming to building codes for both commercial and residential application.

 If proper basement waterproofing steps are not taken, moisture in the basement can potentially cause structural damage, leading to foundation problems.
 Foundation problems are a major concern for property owners.
 Avoid this issue by ensuring that you keeping water out of your basement.

 Basement Waterproofing Products – Earth Contact Products

 Ground Up Foundation Repair uses Earth Contact Products (ECP) for all of our foundation repair and waterproofing materials.
 Their products are the best on the market – hands down.
 We guaranteed all of our work.
 We offer a lifetime transferable warranty on many of our services.
 Earth Contact Products help us keep this promise.

 Nashville Basement Waterproofing Experts

 The experts at Ground Up Foundation Repair will find the best solution given your circumstances.
-We offer FREE ESTIMATES and stand behind all of our work.
+Schedule an estimate TODAY.
 Contact us today to get the water out of your basement for good.